All of us need to follow a healthy, balanced diet which is low in fat.

 Cholesterol is a fatty, wax-like substance and is vital for the normal function of the body.
 It’s mainly made in the liver, but it can also be found in some foods.
 Cholesterol found naturally in some foods has very little influence on blood cholesterol levels.
 Foods that contain high amounts of dietary cholesterol, such as liver, egg yolk and shellfish, can be included in the diet, although the key is to cook them without fat or use small amounts of unsaturated fat.

 Follow these tips to help you reduce your fat intake – especially when it comes to cutting the amount of saturated fat you eat

 - Choose lean cuts of meat and trim any visible fat.

-- Cut Swap saturated fats, such as butter, ghee, lard or coconut oils, and replace with small amounts of unsaturated fats and oils like rapeseed, sunflower or olive oil instead of butter, ghee, lard or coconut oil.
+- Swap fatty foods such as butter, ghee, lard or coconut oils with small amounts of unsaturated fats and oils like rapeseed, sunflower or olive oil instead of butter, ghee, lard or coconut oil.